BCHE 4510/6510 - Biochemical Engineering

 There will not be regular "office hours" this semester, and please do not come to my office for assistance with coursework.
 Instead, students have two options:

-There may be times I need to modify the specific times due to personal conflicts, etc.2) You may email the teaching assistant or me.
-This actually works well, just provide me with sufficient detail to allow me to understand your question (e.g., scan your attempts at a homework solution).
-Please be advised that on periodically my responsibilities prevent me from responding promptly.
+2) You may email me.
+This form of communication actually works well, just provide me with sufficient detail to allow me to understand your question (e.g., scan your attempts at a homework solution).
+Please be advised that occasionally my responsibilities may prevent me from responding promptly.

 Required Texts